meet our team

 Matt MehalikExecutive Director

-Deb serves as the first Communications Manager of the Breathe Project where she is managing media, marketing and messaging for more than 36 environmental organizations in Southwestern Pennsylvania, Ohio and West Virginia who are members of the Breathe Collaborative.
+Deb serves as Director of Communications of the Breathe Project where she is managing media, marketing and messaging for more than 36 environmental organizations in Southwestern Pennsylvania, Ohio and West Virginia who are members of the Breathe Collaborative.
 She is an award-winning editor and journalist with more than 25 years of experience in print, radio and digital media.
 As a reporter, she specialized in environmental issues, business, technology and healthcare features.
 She was the founding associate editor of NEXTpittsburgh, a popular city-based publication, and a frequent contributor to Pittsburgh Magazine and Crain’s Pittsburgh.
 Her work has appeared in the Pittsburgh Post-Gazette, Fast Company, OZY, The Washington Post and Time-Life Books.
 Deb grew up in the suburbs of Philadelphia and has lived with her family in Mt.
 Lebanon for the past 20 years.

-Michele FettingProgram Manager
+Michele FettingProgram Director